grandao0/work-work-docker/README.md

 docker-machine ip [arg...] -> Get the IP address of a machine

+docker start <container> -> Start one or more running containers

 docker stop <container> -> Stop one or more running containers

 docker commit -m "<message>" -a "<hub_user>" <container_id> <hub_user/hub_name:tag> -> Commit image to Docker Hub

 docker push <hub_user/hub_name:tag> -> Push the image to the Docker Hub

+docker pull <hub_user/hub_name:tag> -> Pull the image from the Docker Hub

 docker history <image_name> -> List image history

+docker rename <container_id> -> Renames the container name

+docker exec -it <container_id> <command> -> Run a command in a running container

+docker exec -it 9a9610bdf2b0 /bin/bash -> Opens the bash of a running centos6 container